-Rather than aiming at completeness in the description of the ideological tenets of the groups, this section will highlight the main tenets of their ideology relevant for the understanding of their relationships and interaction.
+Rather than aiming at completeness in describing the groups' ideology, this section will merely highlight the individual actors' main doctrinal tenets that are relevant for understanding their relationships with other local subjects.
 It will focus on the following elements: historical breaking points, pledges of allegiance to global jihad, expressed strategy, and the relationship with local populations.